Licensed Practical Nurse to Bachelors of Science in Nursing Program (LPN to BSN)

 2 credit hours

 Student will build upon previously learned pharmacological concepts and principles with synthesis of pharmacokinetics and pharmacodynamics.
 Emphasis is placed on medications commonly used for adults with multi-system alterations.
-Prerequisite: All Nursing courses through NUR 301, Co-requisite: NUR 303
+Prerequisites All Nursing courses through NUR 301 Co-Requisite Courses NUR 303: Multisystem Medical/Surgical Nursing

 NUR 305: Transition to Professional Nursing Practice